OpenStackOnRaPi/ostackinstall/README.md

 2. SW
    * OS: Raspberry Pi OS Lite 64bit (a port of Debian 12 Bookworm with no desktop environment).
      - Ubuntu 24.04 LTS for Raspberry Pi may work as well.
-It comes with netplan and systemd-networkd as default network configuration tools, which should simplify certain installation steps from this guide.However, we haven't tried using Ubuntu on our RPi OpenStack clusters yet.
-The main reason is that the Kolla-Ansible container images for the latest OpenStack releases and AARCH64 (Raspberry Pi processors) available in the default repository (quay) are built for Debian, not Ubuntu.
+It comes with netplan and systemd-networkd as default network configuration tools, which should simplify certain installation steps from this guide.
+Actually, Ubuntu 22.04 did work well for Kolla-Ansible 2023.1 as Kolla-Ansible provided AARCH64 (Raspberry Pi processor architecture) container images for this release.
+However, the Kolla-Ansible container images for the latest OpenStack releases and AARCH64 available in the default repository (quay) are now built only for Debian, not Ubuntu.
    * Linux network configuration tools: netplan and systemd-networkd (they are not default on Debian but we use them to comply with the policies adopted in our labs).
    * Kolla-Ansible 2023.1 or 2025.1.
 3. Physical network: